-Sunny Leone’s ‘Phone Number’ In Arjun Patiala Creates Hell For A Delhi Man!
+Sunny Leone’s ‘Phone Number’ In Arjun Patiala Creates Hell For Delhi Man!
 Read To Find Out Why!

-A situation created by the recent movie Arjun Patiala in the life of a Delhi man, is getting unbearable for him.
+A situation created by the recent movie Arjun Patiala in the life of a Delhi man is getting unbearable for him.
 A certain Puneeth Agarwal is getting harassed on a daily basis by callers looking to speak to Sunny Leone.
 Read further to find out how this happened!

 It all started with the recent Diljit Dosanjh and Kriti Sanon film, Arjun Patiala.
-In a particular scene where Sunny Leone makes a cameo, she gives her phone number to Diljit, after featuring in an 'item song.'
+In a particular scene where Sunny Leone makes a cameo, she gives her phone number to Diljit, after featuring in an 'item song'.
 Many who have now watched the movie, have been trying to call that number assuming that it must be Sunny's real number.
-But the phone number actually belongs to Puneeth Agarwal who lives Delhi's Pitampura!
+But the phone number actually belongs to Puneeth Agarwal who lives in Delhi's Pitampura!

 Puneeth Agarwal has been getting 100s of calls on a daily basis, by men saying lewd things, some who are harassing him, and others simply looking to speak to Sunny Leone.